ntaraujo/gse/README.md

 # Make the final clip based on the background choice and let it available as p.final_clip.
 # It also will set p.audio variable which will say to the next method if the output video
-# would has audio or not (p.mask_clip and p.input_clip has to exist)
+# would has audio or not (p.mask_clip and p.input_clip must to exist)
 p.obackground()
-# See type(p.final_clip) to verify the object class
+# See type(p.final_clip) to check the object's class

-# Verify final clip duration
+# Check the final clip duration
 p.final_clip.duration
-# Oh, if its a image, you can get "1" as result but never mind
+# Oh, if it's an image, you can get "1" as result but never mind

-# Export to file (p.final_clip and p.audio has to exist)
+# Export to file (p.final_clip and p.audio must to exist)
 p.save_file()

 # Use another mask with another resolution, but with the same input